SentToDevNull/TitanVision/README.md

                     treams, then calculates the centers of both strips, decreasing confidence values if the filtered image is not oriented correctly
+* `whichinterface.sh` - shell script that ensures you are only connected to only one network (presumably the robot's) and returns the network interface your network traffic is routed through
 * `rcinit` - this is the script installed at `/etc/rc.local` to start the main program at bootup
-* `Makefile` - this is the Makefile for pushing the code to the RasPi; it also handles dependency resolution on Debian-based clients
+* `Makefile` - this is the Makefile for pushing the code to the RasPi; it also handles dependency resolution on Debian-based clients as well as many other things

 ## Dealing With the Code
 To push the code to the RasPi, obtain the correct IP address, insert it